 An overoptimistic press report claimed that the bank would offer facilities to trade which would be “unfettered by any of the conventional restrictions which prevent the existing banks from obliging their customers with unlimited credit.”
 More sober assessments and reports followed.

-In spite of the optimism expressed in the prospectus and local press, for the following eighteen months Paterson failed to attract sufficient local capital to launch the Bank with overseas capital.
+In spite of the optimism expressed in the prospectus and local press, for the following eighteen months Paterson failed to attract sufficient local capital to launch the Bank with local capital.
 Paterson’s ambitions collided with the local reality.
 Not to be stymied, in March 1859 Paterson decided to attract oversea investors.
 To this end, he sailed for London to take the necessary steps.
 Finally after travelling to America to meet the principals / suppliers of another business in which Kemp was a partner, he returned to England to resuscitate his banking dream.
 One of Paterson’s favourite maxims was that “It is no use having grand ideas without the gold to back them.”
 In April 1860, a Prospectus for the Standard Bank of British South Africa appeared, but once again a delay of unknown origins occurred.
 Concurrently with this, rumours abounded that new banks were to be launched at the Cape, until finally the Standard Bank emerged with a nominal capital of £1 million and a Memorandum of Association signed on the 13th October 1862.

 When the news reached Port Elizabeth of the creation of the Standard Bank of British South Africa in London, the editor of the Herald wrote, “The name of Paterson is already associated with most of our public institutions, and to him this town is greatly indebted for the position [that] it holds and the progress that it has made.”
 The Herald was honouring a man who was at the pinnacle of his amazingly successful career.

 On the 15th October 1862, Paterson’s partner in Port Elizabeth, George Townshend Kemp, died suddenly.
 The cause given for his demise was overwork.
 Apparently, the responsibility of managing the affairs of Paterson, Kemp & Co alone, with Paterson being overseas, had proved to be too great a burden.
-George had never married and had alone lived at ‘Frances Place’, in Bird Street.
+George had never married and had alone lived at ‘Francis Place’, in Bird Street.

 George Kemp’s death was a great blow to John Paterson, especially as it followed so soon after the death of his wife.
 In her will, made the day before her death, Mrs. Paterson had appointed her brother, George, as co-trustee of her estate with her husband.
 Immediately on receiving news of George’s death, Paterson cabled his chief clerk, Mr. Vardy, instructing him to manage the business in Port Elizabeth as well as he could until he could come out to the Colony.
-By this time, Paterson was beginning to wonder whether or not he could continue to carry on the Port Elizabeth branch.
+By this time, Paterson was beginning to wonder whether or not he could continue to carry on with the Port Elizabeth branch.
 Ultimately, he decided to postpone the final decision until he could ascertain for himself what the trade prospects in Port Elizabeth were.

 Between 1861 and 1862, John Paterson met Marizza Bowie, a lovely charming girl of 18, who was to become his second wife.
 Her uncle, Captain Henry Thurburn, who lived at 25 Queensbury Terrace, London, was a business associate of Paterson’s and a director in one of the new companies formed by Paterson.
 At the time that Paterson met Marizza, she was living with her widowed mother, sisters and brother in Bath.
 Marizza had been educated at a well-known boarding school in Edinburgh where she became head girl and had a reputation for brains.
 Thus it was not surprising that some of their children had brilliant careers, inheriting their brains from both of their parents.